$50 Off Any Repair

 To fix leaky or dripping faucets, you first need to find out if you have an older faucet or a modern one.

-Older faucets used a washer from the 1970s and earlier to stop water flow when the tap gets shut off.
-A washer is a small rubber disk that comes in different sizes.
+Older faucets used a washer from the 1970s and earlier to stop the flow of water when the tap is shut off.
+A washer is a small rubber disk available in various sizes.

-When you turn your faucet off, the mechanism inside presses against the washer.
+When you turn off the faucet, the mechanism inside presses against the washer.
 This creates a seal and cuts off the water supply.

-But when washers get old, the rubber gets cracked and brittle.
+But when washers age, the rubber becomes cracked and brittle.
 This can cause small amounts of water to come through even when the tap is turned off, resulting in leaks.

 Newer faucets use a cartridge instead of a washer.
-The cartridge is a plastic piece in the faucet that controls the flow of water.
+The cartridge is a plastic component in the faucet that controls water flow.
 When this leaks, the solution is to replace the cartridge.

-Many repair-savvy homeowners opt to correct a leaky faucet themselves by either replacing the washer or the cartridge.
+Many repair-savvy homeowners opt to fix a leaky faucet themselves by replacing either the washer or the cartridge.

 Clogged Kitchen Sinks

-Clogged kitchen sinks are a common issue because food and grease can fall down your drain even when you use a sink strainer.
+Clogged kitchen sinks are common because food and grease can still clog the drain, even with a sink strainer.

-First, try using a special kitchen sink plunger to get the debris out.
+First, try using a specialized kitchen sink plunger to remove the debris.
 For sanitary reasons, you should only use this plunger for the kitchen sink.

-The key with using a sink plunger is pushing up and down with quick movements.
+The key to using a sink plunger is pushing up and down with quick movements.

 If this doesn’t work, try using drain cleaner liquid.
 Never plunge after using drain cleaner.
-This substance is corrosive, and plunging on top of it could cause the liquid to splash on your face and eyes.
+This substance is corrosive, and plunging into it could cause the liquid to splash on your face and eyes.

-The problem with using a drain snake is that you need to open the drain trap so you can reach inside.
+The problem with using a drain snake is that you need to open the drain trap to reach inside.
 If you’ve never done this before, it’s best to call a plumber to deal with the clog for you.

 Leaking Sink Cabinet